LukeShortCloud/rootpages/markdown/dns_servers.md

 * expire = How long (in seconds) before this zone should longer be queired for a failed retry.
 This value only applies to slave DNS servers.
 * ttl = How long (in seconds) a record is allowed to be cached by another DNS server.
 [5]

-### PowerDNS - PowerAdmin
+## PowerDNS - PowerAdmin

 PowerAdmin is the graphic control panel that can be installed and accessed via a web browser.

-### PowerDNS - gmysql
+## PowerDNS - gmysql

-The generic MySQL backend (gmysql) was created to allow any MySQL server store and serve records.
+The generic MySQL backend (gmysql) was created to allow any MySQL server to store and serve records.
 [2] This is not to be confused with using the MyDNS backend.
 [1]

 This is the recommend InnoDB table schema to use.
 [2]
 ```